All Episodes

 I wanted to ask Mr. Cooper, when he first took off on his Mercury flight, was he surprised at how many Gs he pulled?

-Was there any surprises or anything he hadn't anticipated in his flight.
+Was there any surprises or anything he hadn't anticipated in his flight?

-And we'd done a lot of practicing on the centrifuges with a profile that was a very similar profile.
+No, because we had calculated how many we'd be pulling, and we'd done a lot of practicing on the centrifuge with a profile that was a very similar profile.

 Gordon, what made you decide to write a book?

-Well, I'd been writing down little notes and writing little anecdotes
+Well, I'd been writing down jotting down little notes and writing little anecdotes and stuffing them away in files.

 The person who helped you with all this, was he surprised at some of the information that you gave him?

-Well, I guess he was.
+Oh, I guess he was.

-Because I talked to him, and he sure did sound surprised to me.
+'Cause he sure did sound I talked to him, and he sure did sound surprised to me.

 So I guess it's going to be a pretty good book.

-Yeah, I think so.
+Yeah, I think.

 Well, listen, I've been a radio host for a lot of years, and I cannot tell you, Gordon, how much of an honor it has been to talk with you.

-And I hope that when your book comes out, let's see, that's going to be Uh, the spring of 2000.
+And I hope that when your book comes out, let's see, that's going to be the spring of 2000.

 That's not very far away.

-So, if I can, when it does come out, I'd love to have you on again.
+So if I can, when it does come out, I'd love to have you on again.

-Oh, thank you.
+Oh, thank you, Aaron.

-Would that be alright?
+Would that be all right?

 Sure.

-Alright, in the meantime, I'm going to hold up my end of the deal, and I am going to get you a copy of that footage of STS-80.
+All right, in the meantime, I'm going to hold up my end of the deal, and I am going to get you a copy of that footage of STS-80.

 Okay.